kposenau/kposenau.github.io/index.md

 <h4> Working papers </h4>

-<a href="https://drive.google.com/file/d/1LnkNR7sFN3_BsVis5GPTEgzUjH4LuQc0/view">"The Risk and Return of Impact Investing Funds"</a> with Jessica Jeffers and Tianshu Lyu
+<a href="https://drive.google.com/file/d/1LnkNR7sFN3_BsVis5GPTEgzUjH4LuQc0/view">"The Risk and Return of Impact Investing Funds"</a>
+With Jessica Jeffers and Tianshu Lyu

 <h4> Publications </h4>

-<a href="https://www.sciencedirect.com/science/article/abs/pii/S0378426618300864">"The Anatomy of Financial Vulnerabilities and Banking Crises"</a> with Seung Jung Lee and Viktors Stebunovs
+<a href="https://www.sciencedirect.com/science/article/abs/pii/S0378426618300864">"The Anatomy of Financial Vulnerabilities and Banking Crises"</a>
+With Seung Jung Lee and Viktors Stebunovs
 <p style="margin-left:10%; margin-right:10%;"> <i>Journal of Banking and Finance</i>, March 2020 </p>